 I came over to Britain in 1975 and had to get a job urgently as I was broke.
 I remember boarding a train on arrival in England and rather nervously traveling to meet a man who offered me a job on the spot, and who became a lifelong friend as well.

 Moving forward in time to the mid-eighties, with a few computer programming jobs and a Masters in Business Computing under my belt, I became a freelance programmer, writing a variety of bespoke proprietary software programs for small businesses.

 A pivotal moment

-One day a hire company came knocking on my door.
+One day a rental company came knocking on my door.
 They wanted somebody to execute a simple program that would automate some of their contracts and invoicing procedures.
 Minicomputers were the fashion and programs had to be rewritten from scratch because what worked on one machine wouldn't work on another without a great deal of laborious code conversion.

-Incidentally, our company name dates back to this era: 'Minicomputer Commercial Software'.
+Incidentally, our company name dates back to this era: 'Minicomputer Commercial Software!.
 Fortunately, we became known more catchily as ‘MCS’.
 We’ve added the ‘Global’ tag in more recent years to reflect the increasingly international nature of the industry and our own business.

 Growing by word-of-mouth

 Momentum and demand for this rental package grew and we soon realised that the customers had similar processes.
-So our software morphed into a software package which initially worked on Digital Equipment’s PDP minicomputer.
+So our software morphed into a software package that initially worked on Digital Equipment’s PDP minicomputer.
 This package was called Insitu.
 From 1985 to 1990, there was real momentum for this solution and it sold quickly by word of mouth.
 From that point, MCS has never looked back.